IsaacDSC/IsaacDSC/README.md

 - 📚 MBA - Solution Architecture
 - 🧑🏻‍🚀 The impossible is just a matter of opinion.
 - 😄 I like Rust, Golang, Nodejs, Architectures among others...
-- ⚡ I like of many challenges all the time.
-- 😡 I hate repetitive jobs because I have a culture of automation.

 <hr>